bgopikrishna/gopikrishna.dev/src/blog/using-the-node-js-cluster-module.md

 ![without-cluster.js results](/assets/inkedwith-out-cluster_li.jpg)

-#### Benchmarking for app which uses cluster module
+### Benchmarking for the app which uses cluster module

-Now let's test for the app which uses cluster module.
+Now let's test for the app which uses the cluster module.
 Start the app by running

 ```bash
 $ node with-cluster.js